unissey/sdk-android/README.md

     }
 ```
 ### 2.2 Api Call Use Case
+⚠️This use case is not recommended in production, for security reasons, and should be limited to POC / demo settings only.
+In production, API calls should be made from your backend only.

 The SDK can make the call to Unissey's analyze API automatically after capturing the video if you specify the appropriate parameters.
 ```xml
 <!-- <project>/src/main/res/layout/mainActivity.xml -->